ColinSeger/OstenEngine/README.md

 And if you get a spinning cube rendering you have Vulkan installed otherwise you will need to install it and to do that follow the instructions on [LunarG Website](https://vulkan.lunarg.com/).

-Final step before compiling is to make sure you have a compiler installed the ones that I have tested to work is Clang G++ and MSVC.
+Final step before compiling is to make sure you have a compiler installed the ones that I have tested to work is Clang, G++ and MSVC.
 If you don't have one of these installed I would recommend Clang or MSVC on Windows since G++ is tougher for beginners to setup.
 Installing Visual Studio will include both clang and MSVC and you can find Visual Studio on [Microsoft Website](https://visualstudio.microsoft.com/).

-To see if you already have one of those 2 installed you can open the terminal and write ´
+To see if you already have one of those 2 installed you can open the terminal and write

     clang --version